 We absolutely recommend working with Hack4Impact.
 We needed to address English competency in Cambodia, and Hack4Impact was the actual organization who helped us get it done.
 Hack4Impact gives nonprofit organizations an opportunity to collaborate and support their mission in ways they even may not have considered.

 Our application process is designed to be as straightforward as possible.
-As long as you fill out an application before January 16, 2019, we will carefully consider your submission and reach out to you if our goals align.
-Some aspects of the application we pay close attention to include technical complexity, impact, and mission.
-Our application link is https://docs.google.com/forms/d/e/1FAIpQLSfHFq89YFYs98g8dxrHYqirp57ZhVX59GHmwshZI2RtoMKjZQ/viewform
+If you are interested in working with us, you can contact us at [email protected] with your organization and vision for the problems you are facing.
+We will carefully consider your submission and reach out to you if our goals goals align.
+Some aspects of potential projects that we pay close attention to include technical complexity, impact, and mission.

 We will reach out shortly to schedule a call to dive deeper into your organization and project ideas, while also explaining more about what we do and our goals.
 Then, we will also work with you to define and clarify your project ideas.